Scholarships for Online Students

 If you would like to support UIS’ award-winning online program, you can give to one of the funds below.
 Your gift will help us serve students around the world.

-Grace Brorstrom Oakley dedicated much of her time to encouraging women and economically disadvantaged persons to achieve a secondary education.
-Before terminal illness claimed her life in the early’ 90s, Ms. Brorstrom Oakley had been instrumental in establishing several scholarships for this target population.
-The Grace Brorstrom Oakley Scholarship was established in 2003, by her son, UIS Research Profesor, Burks Oakley, II.
+Grace Brorström Oakley dedicated much of her time to encouraging women and economically disadvantaged persons to achieve a secondary education.
+Before terminal illness claimed her life in 2000, Ms. Oakley had been instrumental in establishing several scholarships for this target population.
+The Grace Brorström Oakley Scholarship was established in 2003, by her son, UIS Research Professor, Burks Oakley, II.
 Applicants for the scholarship must be part- or full-time, academically sound undergraduate students enrolled in an online degree program.
 In continuance of Ms. Oakley’s life mission, preference is given to single mothers who have returned to college after being out for a period of time.

 Contributed by Dr. Denise Bockmier-Sommers, professor in the Human Services Department, this scholarship is for a graduate student in the College of Education and Human Services who is pursuing a Social Service Administration concentration, an online specialization.
 The recipient should have leadership qualities, with preference given to a student from an under-served population such as race, ethnicity, gender, sexual orientation, or disability.